royalosyin/Create-Concise-Charts-for-Reporting/README.md

 I wrote three tutorials about how to create concise charts for reporting from a practical perspective.
 Certainly, it is only from my own experience; however, hope it is a little bit helpful for others.

-For these tutorials, the two most important principle just are
+For these tutorials, three most important principle just are
 - DRY (do not repeat yourself),
 - White spaces are not a enemy.
 They are your friends.
 - Perfection is achieved. not when there is nothing left to add but when there is nothing left to take away ...